panzerdp/dmitripavlutin.com/content/posts/146-promise-any/index.md

 firstValue; // The value of the first fulfilled promise
 ```

-The promise returned by `Promise.any()` *always fulfills with any first fulfilled promise* &mdash; even if some promises get rejected, these rejections are ignored.
+The promise returned by `Promise.any()` *fulfills with any first fulfilled promise* &mdash; even if some promises get rejected, these rejections are ignored.

-However, if *all promises in the input array are rejected*, then `Promise.any()` rejects with an aggregate error containing all the rejection reasons of the input promises.
+However, if *all promises in the input array are rejected* or *if the input array is empty*, then `Promise.any()` rejects with an [aggregate error]((https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AggregateError) containing all the rejection reasons of the input promises.

 ## 2. Fruits and vegetables